marianoguerra/efene/README.markdown

-# efene git
+# Efene

-efene is a programming language that runs on the erlang virtual machine.
+Efene is a programming language that runs on the erlang virtual machine.

-the idea is to provide an alternative syntax to erlang that is most suitable for people coming from languages like Java, C, C++, C#, Javascript.
+the idea is to provide an alternative syntax to Erlang that is most suitable for people coming from languages like Java, C, C++, C#, Javascript, or Python.

+Efene comes in two language dialects: Efene (Javascript style) and Ifene (Python style).

-the language is almost 100% compatible with erlang (and will be), the compiler allows to translate an efene source file into a readable erlang one or compile it directly to bytecode.
+The language is almost 100% compatible with Erlang (and will be), the compiler allows to translate an Efene source file into a readable Erlang one or compile it directly to BEAM bytecode.
 It also adds some syntactic sugar in some places to make some tasks easier.

-to see how it looks you can go to the [examples dir](http://github.com/marianoguerra/efene/tree/master/examples/)
+To see how it looks you can go to the [examples](http://github.com/marianoguerra/efene/tree/master/examples/) dir.

-## fast! show me an example!
+## Fast!
+Show me an example!

 ### efene (hello.fn)
 <pre>